ibm-build-lab/terraform-ibm-cloud-pak/examples/ldap/README.md

  2. Update the ldif file

-  Update the `../../modules/files/cp.ldif` file as needed to change the Directory Structure and user information
+  Update the `../../modules/files/cp.ldif` file as needed to change the Directory Structure and user information.
+For information on LDIF format, go [here](https://www.ibm.com/docs/en/i/7.4?topic=reference-ldap-data-interchange-format-ldif)

 ## Run using local Terraform Client